timescale/docs/migrate/troubleshooting.md

 Timescale does not support using custom tablespaces.
-Providing the `--no-tablespaces` flag to pg_dump and pg_restore when dumping/restoring the schema will result in all objects being in the default tablespace as desired.
+Providing the `--no-tablespaces` flag to pg_dump and pg_restore when dumping/restoring the schema results in all objects being in the default tablespace as desired.

 ## Only one database per instance

-While postgres clusters can contain many databases, Timescale instances are limited to a single database.
+While PostgreSQL clusters can contain many databases, Timescale instances are limited to a single database.
 When migrating a cluster with multiple databases to Timescale, one can either migrate each source database to a separate Timescale instance or "merge" source databases to target schemas.